BornToDoStuff/Vorpal-Dice-Press/_posts/products/2020-01-13-The-Consort.md

 ---
 title: "The Consort"
-tagline: The Consort is a half caster tank/damage dealer that receives their power from their innate magical bond with their chosen Fae Sovereign.
+tagline: "The Consort is a half caster tank/damage dealer that receives their power from their innate magical bond with their chosen Fae Sovereign."
 product_id: 300313
 last_modified_at:
 bundle: false